emptymalei/research-notes/docs/matter-stimulated/interference.rst

    Full numerical solutions

+The hint is, the shift of the background matter profile is related to the destruction effect, whether it's true destruction or effective destruction (destruction within a region).

 An investigation of the most important mode shows that it is destroyed due to the a shift of background matter density.

 .. figure:: assets/interference/second-freq-as-bg-1-divided-10-10-20-30-100-1000-10000-log.png